stebrech/accessible-pdf/_basics/defining-pdf-tags-in-word.md

 ---
 ID: 3048
-post_title: Define tags in Word
+post_title: Defining PDF tags in Word
 author: Stefan Brechbühl
 post_excerpt: >
   In order to be able to define PDF tags